zsoltmester/font-recognizer/README.md

-An Android application to recognize fonts in images.
+Android application to recognize fonts in images.